 That is quite a list of things to do in Grand Teton National Park, right?
 What if you only have time to do a couple of things?

 No problem!
-Here are my absolute 2 things to do in Grand Teton National Park:
+Here are my absolute 3 you simply cannot miss on your first visit to Grand Teton National Park:

 Are you planning your trip to Grand Teton National Park?